BSski/django-images-api/README.md

 - sending a POST request to `/auth/logout/` lets you log out,
 - accessing `/images/images/` when logged in lists current user's images,
 - accessing 'images/images/' when logged in with `?limit=3` at the end of it sets a pagination for the current page,
-- accessing thumbnail link from image view with `?time_exp=500` at the end of it generates a link to it expiring in 500 seconds (if logged in user is permitted to do that).
+- accessing thumbnail link from image view with `?time_exp=500` at the end of it generates a link to it expiring in 500 seconds (if logged in user is permitted to do that; range: 300-30000).

 Furthermore, the website is deployed on Heroku from a Docker image using a CI/CD SemaphoreCI pipeline: